webexpoprague/content/output/sessions-data.md

 Welcome your second day at the WebExpo Conference with a yoga session.
 Engage in physical and breathing exercises for everyday practice in front of your desk.
-Allow your body and mind to relax after the first busy day and get energised for day two of the exciting program.
+Allow your body and mind to relax after the first busy day and get energised for day two of the exciting program.&nbsp;

 🎫 Secure your spot by purchasing a yoga ticket in advance.
-Capacity is limited to 12 people.
+Capacity is limited to keep the session personal and focused.